paul-ucryo/gxi/sow.md

    * Carousel Wheel is in `AT_POSITION`
    * Carousel Wheel is not `MOVING_TO_POSITION`

-3. Simultaneous motion of Carousel and DOCS is prohibited unless explicitly defined in a future configuration.
+3. Simultaneous motion of Carousel and linear stage is prohibited unless explicitly defined in a future configuration.

 4. Any violation of these rules shall: